jest-community/vscode-jest/README.md

 Note the LoginShell is only applicable for non-windows platform and could cause a bit more overhead.
 ### Debug Config

-This extension looks for jest specific debug config (`"vscode-jest-tests"` or `"vscode-jest-tests.v2"`) in the workspace `.vscode/launch.json`.
-If not found, it will attempt to generate a default config that should work for most standard jest or projects bootstrapped by `create-react-app`.
+This extension looks for jest specific debug config (`"vscode-jest-tests"` or `"vscode-jest-tests.v2"`) in the following order:
+1. workspace folder `.vscode/launch.json`.
+2. workspace `xxx.code-workspace`, if exists
+3. generated default config

-If the default config is not working for your project, you can either use the [setup tool](setup-wizard.md), probably the easier approach (available in v4), or edit the `launch.json` file manually.
+The default config should work for most standard jest or projects bootstrapped by `create-react-app`, however it might fall short for more sophisticated projects.
+Please use the [setup tool](setup-wizard.md) to help you configure or edit the `launch.json` file manually.

 If you choose to edit the `launch.json` manually, you can use the jest templates, such as "Jest: Default jest configuration" or "Jest: create-react-app", as a starting point.
 See more detail on how to add debug config in vscode [Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).